Picocrypt/Picocrypt/README.md

 <br>
 <p align="center"><img align="center" src="/images/screenshot.png" width="318" alt="Picocrypt"></p>

-# Funding
-**Please donate to Picocrypt on <a href="https://opencollective.com/picocrypt">Open Collective</a> (crypto is accepted) to raise money for a security audit from Cure53.
-Because this is a project that I spend many hours on and make no money from, I cannot pay for an audit myself. <i>Picocrypt needs support from its community.**</i>

 # Downloads
 **Make sure to only download Picocrypt from this repository** to ensure that you get the authentic and backdoor-free Picocrypt.
 When sharing Picocrypt with others, be sure to link to this repository to prevent any confusion.